 Vans shoes were originally made for skateboarding.
 But, due to their versatility, people like to wear Vans shoes to different places like restaurants, gyms, and for street walks.
 Due to their affordable price, some people are also interested to wear them as work shoes in hospitals or kitchens, due to which they have the question in mind regarding the Vans shoes slip resistance.

 So, are Vans non slip?
-All Vans shoes models are not non slip.
+All Vans shoes models are not perfectly non slip.
 There is a specific line of Vans kicks that is specifically designed for working in kitchens or hospitals.
 These are called “Made for the Makers.”
-Only, this line of Vans shoes is partially slip-resistant, depending on the nature of the surface on which you’re standing.
+Only, this line of Vans shoes is considered slip-resistant, depending on the nature of the surface on which you’re standing.

 Must Read: How to make shoes non slip

 One of the main features that makes Vans shoes non-slip is their unique outsole design.
 The outsole is the bottom part of the shoe that comes in contact with the ground, and Vans outsoles have a waffle-shaped pattern that is instantly recognizable.
 This waffle pattern was originally designed for skateboarders, who need a shoe with good grip to prevent slipping off the board.